 And on top of showing trustworthiness, you get to demonstrate your resilience.
 Roadblocks may have stopped another business, but not yours: you got up, dusted yourself off, and redoubled your efforts until you reached your goal.
 That’s both impressive and admirable.

 4. Brand Stories: How You Achieved Your Successes

 However long your business has been in operation, you must have things you’re particularly proud of: your greatest successes.
 Perhaps you reached a level of sales you’d been aiming for, or moved into a gorgeous office building, or grew your team to a particular size — in fact, that last thing is a really great thing to share.

 This is because it’s easy to think the worst of brand managers, assuming that they only care about driving sales and making more profit.
-In discussing your successes, you have a chance to talk about the things that really matter to you, such as the happiness of your team and your ability to provide secure employment for those around you.
+In telling the story of your successes, you have a chance to talk about the things that really matter to you, such as the happiness of your team and your ability to provide secure employment for those around you.

 Who can root vehemently against someone who mainly wants to keep the lights on and their employees housed and fed?
 And when someone knows that your idea of success is more complicated than they thought, they’ll feel much more inclined to help you achieve further success.

-This is a really interesting story to tell, and a chance to get completely creative, because you can’t see the future but you can tell people about your vision of how things will go — how you want them to go.
+This is one of the most interesting brand stories to tell, and it gives you the chance to get completely creative, because you can’t see the future but you can tell people about your vision of how things will go — or how you want them to go.
 You may have had your successes, but you don’t want to stop there.
 What’s the ultimate objective?

 As with every other brand story, the core is entirely up to you, and the most important thing is that you’re honest.
 If you want to make enough money to settle down on a farm somewhere and spend your days knitting, let people know — they’ll find it endearing.
 If you want to bolster success in your community as a business leader, say so!